 Tillandsias – “air plants” – can live where few other plants can because in nature they live perched on branches and rocks and need no soil.
 Their soil-less habit is why we call them air plants.
-Tillandsias’ leaves are covered in little scales that absorb water from dew and rain; roots anchor tillandsias to their host but absorb little if any water.
+Tillandsias’ leaves are covered in little scales that absorb water; roots anchor tillandsias to their host but absorb little if any water.
 Tillandsias grown in the home cannot survive on air alone.
 Like other plants, they need water and light, too.

 Care & Environment

 Indoors, tillandsias prefer bright indirect light.
 Brief early morning or late afternoon direct sun can be beneficial.
 The more humidity and cloudiness in your area, the more sun your tillandsia will bear.
 Varieties that look more silvery, less green, tolerate more sun.